 What is PROMYS India?

-Sadly, the launch of PROMYS India needed to be postponed from summer 2020 to summer 2021 in response to the global COVID-19 pandemic.
+Sadly, the launch of PROMYS India needed to be postponed from summer 2020 in response to the global COVID-19 pandemic.
 Students in India were invited to apply to PROMYS 2022 at Boston University in the United States and for a Mehta Fellowship if they would need financial assistance to attend.

 PROMYS India aims to provide an environment for talented young people that will encourage curiosity and a deep personal involvement with the creative and collaborative elements of mathematics and science.
 It is designed to encourage habits of thought that will lead to scientific independence and creativity.
 At the same time, it seeks to foster interaction between the PROMYS India community and the larger community of research mathematicians and scientists currently working in academia and industry.